1EdTech Content Packaging Best Practice and Implementation Guide

 Version 1.1.4 Final Specification

-The IMS Logo is a registered trademark of IMS Global Learning Consortium, Inc.
+The 1EdTech Logo is a registered trademark of 1EdTech Consortium, Inc.

-Document Name: IMS Content Packaging Best Practice and Implementation Guide
+Document Name: 1EdTech Content Packaging Best Practice and Implementation Guide

 Revision: 04 October 2004

 IPR and Distribution Notices

 Recipients of this document are requested to submit, with their comments, notification of any relevant patent claims or other intellectual property rights of which they may be aware that might be infringed by any implementation of the specification set forth in this document, and to provide supporting documentation.